 The Valuation Committee is responsible for implementing the valuation framework, overseeing updates to asset models used for valuations, agreeing the valuations with the independent auditor, coordinating the external valuation process and recommending valuations to the AIFM Board and GP Board.
-The Valuation Committee comprises three Arcus professionals (independent of the asset management process): Sanjeev Kumaranayakam (Head of Valuations & Investor Reporting), James Thomas (Financial Controller) and Stuart Gray (CFO).
-The Valuation Committee has collective experience of c.
-69 years (average 23 years).
+The Valuation Committee comprises three Arcus professionals (independent of the asset management process): Sanjeev Kumaranayakam (Head of Valuations & Investor Reporting), James Thomas (Head of Fund Accounting) and Stuart Gray (CFO).
+The Valuation Committee have collective experience of c.
+72 years (average 24 years).

-Sanjeev Kumaranayakam

-James Thomas
+Sanjeev Kumaranayakam James Thomas